History of Grand Central Terminal: Purchase by the MTA

-Recent events
+Late 2010s to present

 In 2017 and 2018, the terminal planned to replace several of its longstanding foodservice tenants with more upscale eateries.
 MTA officials said they were willing to take lower rents in order to move trendier businesses into its retail spaces.
 One of the new operations is Art Bird, which is co-owned by chef Art Smith and Joseph Germanotta, father of musician Lady Gaga.
 Art Bird replaced Dishes, a grab-and-go business.
 Another is Prova Pizzabar, owned by restaurateur Donatella Arpaia, which replaced a Two Boots location.

+In September 2019, the MTA board approved its 2020–2024 Capital Program, which includes $348.8 million to repair the Grand Central Terminal train shed.
+The train shed project will be completed in multiple stages and will be completed in future capital programs.
+During the first part of the train shed project, the first section of train shed will be replaced and design work will be completed for the next part.
+The train shed repairs will address the deterioration of the train shed's roof and its support due to the intrusion of water and salt from Park Avenue.
+The Park Avenue Tunnel project will construct four new emergency exits in two locations.
+As part of the train shed project, about 650000 ft2 of the roof would be replaced; this involved replacing the roadways and sidewalks above the train shed.
+By 2024, the cost of the train shed replacement had increased to $1.7 billion.

-In 2020, Art Bird refused to pay rent to the MTA, complaining about the increasing use of the dining concourse's by the city's homeless population.
+In 2020, Art Bird refused to pay rent to the MTA, complaining about the increasing use of the dining concourse by the city's homeless population.
 In response, the MTA threatened to evict the restaurant just as the COVID-19 pandemic was beginning to affect New York City.
-Another tenant, the Campbell, objected to the MTA's refusal to alter the bar's $1 million annual rent agreement, while the MTA is requesting a $4 billion bailout.
-As the outbreak became a pandemic and the state was put on lockdown, ridership declined, and the terminal was reported by The New York Times and other sources as one of many typically busy locations in the city that had become nearly empty.
+Another tenant, the Campbell, objected to the MTA's refusal to alter the bar's $1 million annual rent agreement while the agency was requesting a $4 billion bailout.
+As the outbreak became a pandemic and the state was put on lockdown, ridership declined, and the terminal was reported by The New York Times and other sources to be one of many typically busy locations in the city that had become nearly empty.
 A cartoon of the terminal's empty Main Concourse by Eric Drooker was the cover of The New Yorker's March 30 issue.
-The Great Northern Food Hall closed permanently in July 2020, and City Winery signed a lease for the food hall's former space in April 2022.
+In July 2020, the Great Northern Food Hall closed permanently; its space was leased in April 2022 to City Winery, which in September 2024 was replaced by a 400-seat restaurant called Grand Brasserie.